fontlabcom/getgo-fonts/docs/zotosans-imperialaramaic.md

 ---

-## Coto Sans Imperial Aramaic
+## Zoto Sans Imperial Aramaic

-Coto Sans Imperial Aramaic is a design for the Imperial Aramaic script.
+Zoto Sans Imperial Aramaic is a design for the Imperial Aramaic script.

 It contains 35 glyphs, and supports 36 characters from the Unicode blocks: Imperial Aramaic.